miclip/brave-answers-slack-gateway/README.md

 3. Choose `Retrieve secret value`
 4. Choose `Edit`
 5. Replace the value of `Signing Secret`<sup>\*</sup> and `Bot User OAuth Token`, you will find those values in the Slack application configuration under `Basic Information` and `OAuth & Permissions`. <sup>\*</sup>*(Pro tip: Be careful you don't accidentally copy 'Client Secret' (wrong) instead of 'Signing Secret' (right)!)*
+7. Next we'll configure the Brave API Key, using the URL shown in the stack output: `BraveSecretConsoleUrl`.
+8. Choose `Retrieve secret value`
+9. Choose `Edit`
+10. Replace the value of `<Replace with Brave API Key>` with the API Key provided by Brave.
+Ensure the key is a `AI Pro` level subscription.

 ### Say hello
 > Time to say Hi!

 1. Go to Slack
-2. Under Apps > Manage, add your new Amazon Q app
+2. Under Apps > Manage, add your new Brave app
 3. Optionally add your app to team channels
 4. In the app DM channel, say *Hello*.
 In a team channel, ask it for help with an @mention.
 5. Enjoy.